 As a teacher, I know that almost every teacher my child encounters throughout her 13 years in public school will be in the profession because they love kids.
 They will love my daughter, too.
 Even on the days she has to sit out for five minutes of recess, have a solo lunch day, or when she doesn’t get to visit the treasure chest on Friday.

 Loving parents and schools discipline children.
 It’s because we love kids that we enforce consequences and issue rewards.

 Consequences need to be issued on the same day as when your child got in trouble, and they should be minor, relevant, and administered lovingly.
-Here are some example consequences that I’ve used with my talkative 6 year old:
+Here are some example consequences (or punishments for talking in class) that I’ve used with my talkative 6 year old: